CodeMaxx/CodeMaxx.github.io/_posts/2016-11-03-did-i-execute.md

 fail
 ```

+If you like these little shell details, I also dug into [how quotes change what the shell expands](/importance-of-quotes-in-terminal/).

 Hope this helped :) In case you have any doubts comment below.

 > If you are an Infosec person, don't forget to checkout my [Write-ups](/writeups/).